Apple apologizes for slowing iPhone, drops battery prices

 Apple has apologized to customers for how it rolled out an update that can slow down older iPhones.
 It is offering cheaper battery replacements to make up for it.

 In a lengthy message posted on its site Thursday, the company gave an in-depth explanation for the controversial update.
-To make amends, Apple will temporarily drop the price of replacement batteries to $29 starting in late January.
+To make amends, Apple will temporarily drop the price of replacement batteries for the iPhone 6 and later to $29 starting in late January.
 The price will go back up to the usual $79 in 2019.

 Customers are upset with the company over a software update that deliberately slowed down older phones in some situations to extend battery life.
 Some thought it was a ploy to get people to upgrade to new devices.
 A number of people have filed lawsuits over the feature and are seeking class action status.